How does maturation impact whisky flavour?

 Speyside Cooperage – Photo: Visit Scotland

 One of the first elements that come into play is the type of wood used to make the cask.
-For the Scotch whisky industry, it has to be oak wood, which is particularly malleable and lends itself to making good leakproof containers.
-There are different species of oak growing around the world: American Oak and European oak (generally Spanish and French) are the most widely used by Scotch whisky producers.
+For the Scotch whisky industry, it has to be oak wood, which is exceptionally malleable and lends itself to making suitable leakproof containers.
+Different species of oak are growing worldwide: American Oak and European oak (generally Spanish and French) are the most widely used by Scotch whisky producers.
 The latter is more porous than its American cousin and contains more tannins, imparting more woody and spicy notes.

-Another important element is the treatment used on the cask by the coopers (cask-makers): before being filled for the first time, every cask has to be toasted.
-This process alters the chemical elements in the wood and makes it possible for the spirit to absorb all the flavour compounds given by the wood, ranging from nutty, caramel, spicy, and vanilla notes to oaky and sometimes buttery ones, whilst leaving just a darkened, black layer on the surface.
+Another essential element is the treatment used on the cask by the coopers (cask-makers): every barrel must be toasted before being filled for the first time.
+This process alters the chemical elements in the wood.
+It makes it possible for the spirit to absorb all the flavour compounds given by the wood, ranging from nutty, caramel, spicy, and vanilla notes to oaky and sometimes buttery ones, leaving just a darkened, black layer on the surface.
 This also reduces the level of tannins in the wood.

 Casks such as the ones used for Bourbon are eventually charred: this process, mostly done on direct flame, burns the wood and leaves an uneven, cracked surface which may resemble an alligator’s skin.
-It creates a layer of charcoal, which will filter unwanted compounds such as sulphurs, and at the same time, it will allow for an easier and deeper penetration by the spirit, making it easier for the flavours to be absorbed.
+It creates a layer of charcoal, which will filter unwanted compounds such as sulphurs.
+At the same time, it will allow for an easier and deeper penetration by the spirit, making it easier for the flavours to be absorbed.

 Each time the cask is filled with a spirit and throughout the ageing process, the content will take in the flavours and properties from the wood, which will absorb some of the liquid in return.
-This means that, after each use, the cask loses out on flavouring and colouring intensity, up to the point where it becomes exhausted.
-This is why a first-fill cask will give out a lot more flavour and colour to the whisky than second or third-fill ones.
-After three uses the casks are generally brought to the coopers to be rejuvenated and re-charred, giving them a second life.
+This means that, after each use, the cask loses out on flavouring and colouring intensity until it becomes exhausted.
+This is why a first-fill cask will give more flavour and colour to the whisky than second or third-fill ones.
+After three uses, the barrels are generally brought to the coopers to be rejuvenated and re-charred, giving them a second life.

-The quality of the cask is also essential to the quality of the whisky: especially for older whiskies, a cask which endures the test of time is essential for the final result.
+The quality of the cask is also essential to the quality of the whisky: especially for older whiskies, a barrel which endures the test of time is crucial for the final result.

 Finally, we have to take into account where the casks are stored.
 The type of warehouse will impact the speed and quality of whisky maturation.
-There are mainly three types of warehouses in Scotland: the traditional dunnage warehouses, which are low and allow a more even temperature, and the more efficient racked and palletised ones which, however, experience greater variety in temperatures, with higher rates of evaporation on the top layers.
-Studies have shown that this can have an impact on the flavours in the whisky, with more fruity and woody notes highlighted in the top layers and more grassy and cereal notes on the lower ones.
+There are mainly three types of warehouses in Scotland: the traditional dunnage warehouses, which are low and allow a more even temperature, and the more efficient racked and palletised ones, which, however, experience greater variety in temperatures, with higher rates of evaporation on the top layers.
+Studies have shown that this can impact the flavours of the whisky, with more fruity and woody notes highlighted in the top layers and more grassy and cereal notes on the lower ones.

 Size